gspr/rfpkog/README.md

 RFPKOG needs only:

  * A C++ compiler that supports C++17.
 C++11 will suffice with very small modifications to the code.
-Debian/Ubuntu package name: `g++`
+Debian/Ubuntu package name `g++`.

  * OpenCL 1.2 or above.
 Typically dependent on your GPU hardware.

  * Meson for building.
-Debian/Ubuntu package name: `meson`
+Debian/Ubuntu package name `meson`.
    - CMake still works, but will be removed.